 Advance Care Planning

-At Willowbrook we have a dedicated nurse who works as part of the Community Integrated Advance Care Planning Team to support the education and training of health and social care professionals working in the hospice, the community and in Care Homes.
+At Willowbrook we have a dedicated End of Life Care Champions who works as part of the Quality Team, an integrated team that also includes members of St Helen’s Council and Clinical Commissioning Group to support the education and training of health and social care professionals working in the hospice, the community and in Care Homes within St Helens.
 This role plays a key part in enabling and empowering health and social care professionals to deliver best practice end of life care in their organisations.
 They ensure that patient choices regarding their priorities for care are integral to care planning.

-It may be difficult to talk with family members and occasionally there may be disagreements, however these conversations can help decisions that may be needed in the future, sometimes at a time of crisis.
-A member from your health care team may also be a good idea to talk to if required by some people.
+It may be difficult to talk with family members and occasionally there may be disagreements, however, these conversations can help decisions that may be needed in the future, sometimes at a time of crisis.
+A member of your health care team may also be a good idea to talk to if required by some people.

-Another consideration may be arranging a lasting power of attorney.
-This enables you to give another person the permission to make decisions on your behalf regarding your property/affairs AND/OR your health/welfare.
+Another consideration may be arranging a Lasting Power of Attorney (LPA).
+This enables you to give another person permission to make decisions on your behalf regarding your property/affairs AND/OR your health/welfare.
 Although an LPA that is nominated for your personal welfare is only used when you lack the capacity to make your own decisions.

 The Office of Public Guardian (OPG) will supply a form to enable an LPA to be appointed.